 Employees who will be users on the Enterprise and Related Auxiliary Information Systems must be trained within 30 days of hire.

-User Support Services, a division of OIT, provides centralized multi-campus support with a universal help desk, as well as technical support and training.
+User Support Services, a division of IT, provides centralized multi-campus support with a universal help desk, as well as technical support and training.

-The Office of Research and Community Collaboration oversees the training of individuals in compliance and responsible conduct in research involving human subjects, vertebrate animals and potentially hazardous biological materials.
+Research and Sponsored Programs oversees the training of individuals in compliance and responsible conduct in research involving human subjects, vertebrate animals and potentially hazardous biological materials.